bijington/blog/_posts/2022-07-20-draw-something-clone.md

 }
 ```

+#### Register our implementations with DI

-2. Register our page and view model with the app builder so that `Shell` can create our page and it's dependencies.
+2. Register our page and view model with the app builder so that `Shell` can create our page and its dependencies.
 Open up `MauiProgram.cs` and add into the `CreateMauiApp` method:

 ```csharp
 builder.Services.AddTransient<GamePage>();